ArtOfIllusion/ArtOfIllusion/docs/manual/scripting.rst

 Tool scripts are used to carry out a single action as they are only evaluated when invoked.
 Such scripts, for instance, can create new objects within the scene or modify existing ones.
-Tool scripts can also carry out actions on many other aspects like textures/materials and animation tracks.
+Tool scripts can also carry out actions on many other elements of a scene such as textures, materials and animation tracks.

 Existing Tool Scripts can be evoked by selecting **Tools -> Scripts** and then selecting the appropriate script from the drop down list.
 This list contains all the Tool Scripts in the /Scripts/Tools folder.
 Depending on the script, you may need to select at least one object before running the script.

-To write a new Tool Script, select **Tools -> Edit Script**.
-This displays the tool script editor which is similar to the Object Script editor described above.
-The difference is the **Execute** command which runs the tool script.
+To write a new Tool Script, select **Tools -> Edit Tool Script**.
+This displays the tool script editor, which is similar to the Object Script editor described above.
+The **Run** command runs the tool script. **Run to Cursor** and **Run selected** run only portions of the script.
+They are primarily used for debugging and experimentation.

 .. _startup_scripts:

 Startup Scripts
 ***************

-Startup scripts are a special sort of script that is executed every time the program starts.
+Startup scripts are tool scripts that are executed every time the program starts.
 Such scripts need to be stored in the Scripts/Startup folder.
-These scripts can be used to configure AoI to maintain a certain layout each time it opens, to load a particular file at startup etc.
+These scripts can be used to configure AoI to maintain a certain layout each time it opens, to load a particular file at startup, or even to define and register a small plugin.

-Startup scripts are created using the **Tools -> Edit Script** command.
-This displays the script editor and scripts can be entered directly or loaded from disk.
+Startup scripts are created using the **Tools -> Edit Tool Script** command.
+This displays the script editor; scripts can be entered directly or loaded from disk.
 Use the **Save** command to save the scripts into the Startup folder.
 See the Scripting Tutorial on the AoI web site for details of actual script programming.